-SPECIAL FLOOD HAZARD AREAS (SFHAs) SUBJECT TO INUNDATION BY THE 1% ANNUAL CHANCE FLOOD annual chance floot (10) year floot), also known as the base floot, is the floor nace of being equaled or exceeded in any given year.
-The Special Floot Hazarassighet to flooting by the 1% annual chance flood.
-Areas of Special Floot Hazarasses, A. A.H., A.D., AR, A.99, V, and VE.
-The Base Flood Elevation is the water of the 1% annual chance flood.
+SPECIAL FLOOD HAZARD AREAS (SFHAS) SUBJECT TO INUNDATION BY THE 19% ANNUAL CHANCE FLOOD

+The 19% annual Annec flood (100) expert flood), also known as the base flood, is the flood that has a 19% chance of being equaled or exceeded in any given year.
+The Special Flood Hazard Area is the area subject to flooding by the 19% annual chance flood.
+Areas of Special Flood Hazard Area is the area subject of flooding by the 19% annual chance flood.
+Areas of Special Flood Hazard include Zones A, RE, AH, AO, AR, A99, V, and VE.
+The Base Flood Elevation is the water-surface elevation of the 19% annual chance flood.

-ZONE A No Base Flood Elevations determined ZONE AE
+ZONE A No Base Flood Elevations determined.

+ZONE AO

-Base Flood Elevations determined.
+ZONE AE Base Flood Elevations determined.

-ZONE AH Flood depths of 1 to 3 feet (usually areas of ponding); Base Flood Elevations ZONE AO Flood depths of 1 to 3 feet (usually sheet flow on sloping terrain); average depths determined.
-For areas of alluvial fan flooding, velocities also determine
+Flood depths of 1 to 3 feet (usually areas of ponding); Base Flood Elevations ZONE AH

+Flood depths of 1 to 3 feet (usually sheet flow on sloping terrain); average depths determined.
+For areas of alluvial fan flooding, velocities also determin

 Special Flood Hazard Areas formerly protected from the 1% annual chance flood by a flood control system that was subsequently decertified.
-Zone AR indicates that the former flood control system is being restored to provide protection from the 1% annual chance or greater flood.
+Zone All indicates that fee former flood control system is being restored to provide protection from the 1% annual chance or greater flood.